inURwhey/transparent-talent-monorepo/Documentation/SYSTEM_BRIEF.md

 *   **Architecture Style:** Decoupled three-tier application, managed in a **monorepo**.
 The backend now follows a service-oriented architecture with an application factory pattern.

 ## 3. Current Project Status
+*   **DevOps Workflow Enhanced:** A robust, automated workflow for full-stack preview environments has been established.
+This connects Vercel Preview Deployments to dedicated Render services for feature branches, enabling isolated testing and significantly improving development velocity and stability.
 *   **User Geolocation:** Users can now add their geographic location to their profile via a browser's Geolocation API, providing the foundational data for future proximity-based features.
 Critical data type bugs (`Decimal` vs `Number`) were resolved to ensure stability.
 *   **Backend Service Layer Complete:** A dedicated service layer for business logic is now fully implemented in the backend.
 The new `TrackedJobService` encapsulates all logic for updating tracked jobs, completing the backend's service-oriented architecture refactor.
 *   **Data Lifecycle Activated:** The foundational database migration for the new `tracked_jobs` data lifecycle has been successfully executed.
 The backend and frontend have been updated to be fully compatible with the new schema, including the new status `ENUM`s and milestone timestamp fields.